irenealgi/irenealegre.com/portfolio.md

 ## Defining the specs

 So many things could go in there; my photography, my blog, my Harry Potter collection!
-At first I went a little but crazy.
+At first I went a little bit crazy.
 I mean, I’d never had my own web page before and I just wanted it to have it all.

 But I was sensible.
 I *am* a sensible person, after all.
 So I just kept the idea of the blog, and then chucked everything else in there.
 Because you can turn a blog into *anything*.

-So after battling against my own desires, I settled down to keep the following
+So after battling against my own desires, I settled on to keep the following
 sections:

 * **Home page:** this would have an introduction, plus the most recent case